shpaw415/bunext/README.md

 - Fix serverSideProps breaking when it's undefined
 - Fix update problem where it over-write existing React and rect-dom and update the default rect & react-dom installed to 19.0.0

+## 0.9.8

+- Override the session Expiration with the new method session.setExpiration()